 Starting with Scratch

-Basics of Code 1 is SG Code Campus' foundational course for absolute beginners.
-Students will be introduced to the fundamentals of coding through programming the world's favourite robot - the Star Wars BB8 ©.
-Students will subsequently learn to program their own music, video games and animation using Scratch.
+Basics 1 is SG Code Campus' foundational course for young beginners.
+Students will be introduced to the fundamentals of coding and computer science, and subsequently learn to program their own computer game using the visual programming language Scratch.

 “Coding” is synonymous with “programming”.
 It refers to the art of writing computer code, which are instructions that a computer can follow to solve problems.
 Practically every facet of technology that we encounter in our daily lives - from online banking systems to video games on our iPhone, from the GPS systems we rely on navigation to the security systems that protect our homes and offices, is created from code.